Parliamentary.ai

 Overview

 This bill mandates regular electrical safety inspections in high-rise social housing in England and Wales.
-It also establishes a complaints procedure for tenants regarding electrical safety concerns and clarifies the responsibilities of social landlords.
+It requires social landlords to provide tenants with inspection reports and establishes a complaints procedure for addressing electrical safety concerns.

 Description